-For those of you working in the oil & gas, paper and pulp, steel, and power generation industries, you might be lying awake at night worrying about whether or not something catastrophic were to happen at your facility.
+For those of you working in the oil and gas, paper and pulp, steel, and power generation industries, you might be lying awake at night worrying about whether or not something catastrophic was to happen at your facility.
 What if a faulty electrical connection shut down a critical piece of equipment – or even your entire plant?
 What if the tubes in your furnace get too clogged with slag?
-What if you were to have a dangerous release or certain types of gases?
-Or, one the many combustible materials in your plant could catch fire and destroy valuable equipment, not to mention putting the lives of your team at risk?
+What if you were to have a dangerous release of certain types of gases?
+Or, one of the many combustible materials in your plant could catch fire and destroy valuable equipment, not to mention putting the lives of your team at risk?

 The solution to this ongoing worry is a robust thermal monitoring system that will alert you to these scenarios in plenty of time to remediate.
 But if you’re patching together your own thermal monitoring solutions in-house rather than trusting the monitoring to a well-versed expert in the field (like Viper), you might not be aware of the full picture of how to properly manage and detect all of the various scenarios that could go wrong.

 With that in mind, we wanted to educate you on the finer details of using different wavelengths of infrared for thermal detection, which provides multiple ways to detect problems in and with various materials, vessels, and machines (let’s refer to them as “targets”).
 “Forewarned is forearmed” as they say, and the way to better understand your potential risk for problems is to better understand the purpose of various wavelengths along the electromagnetic spectrum, and how to choose between short, mid, or long-wave infrared thermal camera systems.

 Short, mid, or long-wavelength infrared detection: which is best?